mantidproject/documents/Design/CodeReorg/CodeReorg.md

 - Move `Doxygen` to `docs`
 - Remove `MatlabAPI`
 - Either move `PostInstall` up to project root or find a better way to compile the python files for the packages.
-- Move `Properties` directory to a "resources" directory at the top level

 ### Root-directory Structure ###